 Preheat the oven to 350F.
-Combine almond flour, butter, sweetener, and salt in a food processer.
+Combine almond flour, sweetener, and salt in a food processer.
 Pulse to combine.
 Sprinkle the butter over and continue to pulse until the mixture resembles fine crumbs.

 Press the mixture evenly into the bottom of an 8-inch square pan and bake 15 minutes or until light golden brown.
 Set aside and let cool while preparing the filling.

 In a small saucepan over medium heat, melt the butter.
 Whisk in the sweetener and the coconut cream until smooth.